 It is important to note that hormonal imbalance can vary widely among women with PCOS, and some women may experience more severe symptoms than others.
 Women with PCOS who are experiencing fatigue should talk to their healthcare provider about hormone testing and treatment options.

-Insulin Resistance and Blood Sugar Fluctuations
+Blood Sugar Fluctuations and Insulin Resistance

 Insulin resistance is another common characteristic of polycystic ovarian syndrome that can cause fatigue.
 Insulin is a hormone that regulates blood sugar levels, and when we eat, insulin signals the body’s cells to absorb glucose from the bloodstream.
 However, in women with PCOS, insulin resistance can occur, and the cells become less responsive to insulin.
 This can lead to increased blood sugar levels and associated fatigue.